The ad said: “Now with 12% more cereal than our previous 16.25 ounce cereal.”

 I just wanted to remind you that God loves us because of His compassion and grace, not because we made improvements (because we really didn’t make any).
 Sometimes we forget why we were saved.
 We get lost in today and don’t think upon our salvation of yesterday.

-Never forget.
+Never forget, friends.
 Never lose sight of the incredible grace of God.

-Hold on to the fact that your salvation wasn’t based on you.
-You didn’t earn it.
-You can’t lose it.
+Your salvation wasn’t based on you.
+Hold onto that truth.
+You didn’t earn it, so you can’t lose it.

 Remember why you were saved.
 It’s the most important thing you can remember.